evageck/System_Architecture_Diagram.pdf/README.md

 - Now we will create an index.html in the directory of our operating system.
 Since macOS is our operating system we will go into Applications, click MAMP, click htdocs, then index.html.
 - Next, open the TextEdit application and input "Welcome to Capstone Consulting02"

-### 10. Add a router to talk to different networks
+### Set up the Network DNS Server Requirments
+- In our MAC2, open and start the NAMO application.
+Create a new Host record for capstoneconsulting02.com.
+Click the + to add a new host and put in capstoneconsulting02.com.
+Then set the IP address to `192.168.0.3` since that is the IP address of MAC2 which is designated as the DNS server and hit save.

+### Download driver for a serial adapter
+- Download the applicaition "driver"

+### 11. Connect the switches to router using ethernat cables
 - Adding a router to connect the two seperate local area networks will allow them to be able to communicate with each other and share data.

-### 11. Connect the switches to router using ethernat cables
 - To enable the router to do its job, both switches must be connected to the router using ethernet cables.
+- Then connect a serial console cable from the router to the MAC2.

 ### 12. Configure IPs on a router
 - Configuring the IP addresses on a router to the default gatway of each LAN is imperative for network communication.